nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/load-balancing.md

 endpoint with Round Robin policy.
 {{< /callout >}}

-Continue reading about what actually happens in the Oakestra Network Component in our [proxy conversion page](../proxy-conversion/).
+Continue reading about what actually happens in the Oakestra network component.